 Stress can interfere with certain hormones needed to produce sperm.
 Severe or prolonged emotional stress, including problems with fertility, can affect your sperm count.

 Obesity can directly impact sperm themselves and cause hormone changes that reduce male fertility.

 Diabetes is associated with poorer semen and poorer fertility treatment success.

-SpermComet® is Examen’s market leading sperm DNA test.
+SpermComet® is Examen’s market leading sperm DNA fragmentation test.
 SpermComet® measures the actual DNA damage in individual sperm making it the most sensitive fertility test available.
 SpermComet® is highly predictive of male infertility, male involvement in miscarriage and IVF success.
 It is the only test that can be used to check sperm quality for men with low sperm count.